 The scraping is a technique used to remove information from one web page for use on another.
 This marketing technique is aimed at direct competition.
 In effect, the content harvested from a website is simply copied and pasted.
 Scraping is generally useful during competitive intelligence.
 E-commerce sites often use it.

 It should be noted that this technique can also be used in the context of marketing analysis.
 However, this is not ethically advisable.
-Linkedin scraping is one of the "growth hacking" methods.
-These make it possible to quickly improve one's market and position in relation to the competition.
+The scraping Linkedin is one of the methods of "growth hacking".
+These methods allow you to quickly improve your market and your position in relation to the competition.
 In addition, they make it easy to find business partners.

 How to scrap on Linkedin?